 There’s a lot of advice out there.
 The question is how you can implement it in your specific situation.
 Take what you can use, and leave the rest.
 There’s no such thing as the “best,” only what is a fit for you.

-Instead of agonizing over the “best” resource or the “best” teacher, you should be concerned about how YOU can be a good student.
-Successful students turn information into insights, and apply the advice they do get instead of waiting for the advice they want to hear.
+Instead of agonizing over the “best” resource, you should be concerned about how YOU can be a good student.
+Successful students turn information into insights, and apply the advice they do get instead of waiting for the perfect advice.

 I’ve already curated some tools and approaches that have worked for me and many others.
-There’s no way for me to guarantee an outcome, but I can help you weigh the outcomes.
+There’s no way for me to guarantee an outcome, but I can help you weigh the options.

 6️⃣ Find out by finding out.

-Once, I was on the fence about buying a course that didn’t have a refund policy.
+I was once on the fence about buying a course.
 I talked with the creator.
-He offered some perspective but ultimately said to “find out by finding out.”
+He offered some perspective and ultimately said to “find out by finding out.”

 This is how I approach uncertain decisions now.
 Worst case, you find out it’s not right for you.
-The cost of the item is simply the insurance premium against never knowing.
+What you pay is insurance against never knowing.

 If you try something and it doesn’t work, great!
 Elimination is one way to progress.
 Cross it off the list, and try another.
 There are a million ways to make it work.